Fabiokleis/padc/README.md

 # p_ad

-python ms ad lab
-A lab using python-ldap lib to create connection with Active Directory
+lab using python-ldap lib to create connection with Active Directory

 ## Setup
 ```console